inadeemkhan/magento2-weather-report/README.md

  -->
 ## Features:
 1. Admin can enable/disable the Extension from backend.
-2. Customer can check weather Reports in Entered City.
+2. Customer can check weather Reports by entering a City name.
-3. Customer Can download the History as a PDF File.
+3. Customer Can download the History in a PDF File.

 # Installation Instruction